Mana Village to Joshimath is 47 km approx. Mana Gaon > Govindghat (29 km) Govindghat > Joshimath (18 km)

 Woman of Mana (Last Indian Village) Selling Hand-Spun Woolen Clothes

 I purchased a woolen monkey cap for Rs.
-100. It was warm, I have to say.
+100 from the woman of Mana (Last Indian Village).
+It was warm, I have to say.

 Lunch Served by a Mana Villager